CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Experimental Work

-In the model fine-tuning phase 1, we aim to train a set of reasonable Cantonese-English MT models for synthetic data generation and model comparisons.
-The baseline models we selected are Opus-MT, NLLB, and mBART with the following rationale: 1) How much does the model size impact the fine-tuning performances?
-For this, we use Opus-MT which is a much smaller model trained on Opus corpus using MarianMT framework and NLLB-200, a very large language model pre-trained on 200+ languages from Mata-AI.
-2) How much does it matter if the pre-trained translation models have Cantonese in their pre-training?
-For this, we add mBART (mbart-large-50-many-to-many-mmt) which is another LLM but without Cantonese in his pre-training, vs NLLB which has Cantonese.
-Because the full-size NLLB is too large, we used the distilled model ``nllb-200-distilled-600M''.
+In model fine-tuning phase 1, we aim to train a set of reasonable Cantonese-English MT models for synthetic data generation and model comparisons.
+The baseline models we selected are Opus-MT, NLLB and mBART.
+These were chosen to answer the following questions: (1) How much does model size impact fine-tuning performance?
+For this, we use Opus-MT which is a much smaller model trained on the Opus corpus using the MarianMT framework and NLLB-200, a very large language model pre-trained on 200+ languages from Mata-AI; (2) To what extent does it matter if the pre-trained translation models are exposed to Cantonese in their pre-training?
+For this, we add mBART (\texttt{mbart-large-50-many-to-many-mmt}) which is another LLM but without Cantonese in its pre-training, vs NLLB which includes Cantonese.
+Because the full-size NLLB is too large, we used the distilled model \texttt{nllb-200-distilled-600M}.

-We fine-tuned these models using the available bilingual data from a bilingual Cantonese-English dictionary ``Yue-Dian'' from \url{https://words.hk}, which is in total 44K in size.
-We divided this data into (training, development, and testing) sets with the sizes (38K, 3K, and 3K), in light that the standard WMT --workshop of machine translation -- shared task uses around 3K sentences for testing sets.
+We fine-tuned these models using the available bilingual data from a bilingual Cantonese-English dictionary called ``Yue-Dian'',\footnote{\url{https://words.hk}} which is in total 44K in size.
+We divided this data into training, development and testing sets with 38K, 3K and 3K as their respective sizes, in light of the fact that the shared tasks organised by the Workshop on Statistical Machine Translation (WMT) tend to include around 3K sentences in their test sets.

-In Step 3 for synthetic data generation, we used Step 2 initially fine-tuned LLMs (LLM-ft-v1) to translate the collected monolingual Cantonese text we extracted from Step 1.
-In this way, we get 200K back-translated English sentences and these synthetic sentences together with the Cantonese sentences create the 200K synthetic parallel corpus we generated.
-From now on, we call the synthetic parallel corpus 200K-ParaSyn.
+In Step 3, synthetic data generation, we used the fine-tuned LLMs (LLM-ft-v1) from Step 2 to translate the monolingual Cantonese text we collected in Step 1.
+In this way, we obtain 200K back-translated English sentences; these synthetic sentences together with the Cantonese sentences create the 200K synthetic parallel corpus we generated.
+From now on, we will refer to the synthetic parallel corpus as \texttt{200K-ParaSyn}.

-In Step 4, we apply different ratios on the real parallel data we have and the 200K-ParaSyn for LLM fine-tuning.
+In Step 4, we apply different ratios on the real parallel data we have at hand and on 200K-ParaSyn for LLM fine-tuning.
 We also test the influence of model switches, i.e. using different types of LLMs for LLM-ft (Phase 1) and LLM-syn (Phase 2).